 A Low-Doc Offering requires a “cleansing statement” that contains specific information, such as information that the company may have withheld from the market on the basis of an exception to its continuous disclosure obligations but which investors and their professional advisers would reasonably require to make an informed decision about whether to subscribe for shares under the capital raising.
 While the financial information accompanying a cleansing statement varies from company to company, it typically includes a proforma balance sheet based on the most recent audited/reviewed historical financial information.

 Also, you need to be aware that ASIC and the ASX recently implemented temporary relief to facilitate “emergency” capital raises with the aim of assisting listed companies to raise funds from investors urgently because of the impact of COVID-19 (see ASIC media release and ASX update).
+This relief will only be available until 2 October 2020 (see ASIC media release 12 June 2020).
+The ASIC relief has now been extended until 1 January 2021 and the ASX Class Waivers until 30 November 2020.

 The ASX has relaxed its restrictions around certain capital raisings (ie. rights offers, placements, share purchase plans), while ASIC has eased their requirements for when ASX-listed companies are permitted to raise capital without issuing a prospectus or Product Disclosure Statement (ie. via a ‘low-doc’ offering).